Modern C++ Parallel Task Programming

 Create a Subflow Graph

-Taskflow supports dynamic tasking for you to create a subflow graph from the execution of a task to perform dynamic parallelism.
+Taskflow supports recursive tasking for you to create a subflow graph from the execution of a task to perform recursive parallelism.
 The following program spawns a task dependency graph parented at task B

 .